quasarframework/quasar/docs/src/pages/quasar-cli/build-commands.md

 # passing extra parameters and/or options to
 # underlying "cordova" executable:
 $ quasar build -m ios -- some params --and options --here
+# when on Windows and using Powershell:
+$ quasar build -m ios '--' some params --and options --here

 # Electron App
 $ quasar build -m electron